-Keeping iPhone Within Acceptable Temperatures: iPhone is designed to be operated in temperatures between "and 35° C (32° to 95° F) and stored in temperatures between "20° and 45° C (4° to 115° F).
-Low- or high-temperature conditions might temporarily shorten battery life or cause iPhone to temporarily short working properly; leaving iPhone in a parked vehicle or in direct sunlight can cause iPhone to exceed these storage or operating temperature ranges.
-Avoid dramatic changes in temperature or humidity when using iPhone as condensation may form one of within 100 house.
+Keeping iPhone Within Acceptable Temperatures: IPhone is designed to be operated in temperatures between 0° and 35° (32° to 95° F) and stored in temperatures between -20° and 45° C (4° to 13° F).
+Low- or high-temperature conditions might temporarily shorten battery life or cause iPhone to temporarily stop working properly.
+Lewing iPhone in a parked vehicle or in direct sunlight can cause iPhone to exceed these storage or operating temperature ranges.
+Avoid diramatic changes in temperature or humidity when using iPhone as condensation may form on or within iPhone.